 Once you find the perfect place for your plant, try to keep it in that spot as they like a consistent environment.
 You can however rotate the pot from time to time.
 Since these plants grow toward the sunlight, this will encourage it to grow straight up instead of leaning to one side.

 Once you have found the perfect location now you want to keep it hydrated, however; the number one rule is “Do Not Over Water!”
-Most plants need water every couple of days, but this tree is different; wait at least an entire week between waterings.
+Most plants need water every couple of days or on a schedule, but this tree is different; wait at least an entire week between waterings.

 The top few inches of soil should be dry before giving it more water.
 You can check the moisture level by sticking your finger one to two inches into the dirt.
 If it feels damp or moist, that means it is too soon to give your plant more water.
 It should feel dry to the touch.